How To Have An Eco Conscious Period

 As the conversation around periods gets bigger and more inclusive, it’s important to understand it’s impact on our planet too.
 Here is our guide on how to have an eco conscious period.

-Women’s Periods have never been more on topic.
-In a bid to combat Period Poverty, the Government this week announced that they would provide funding for schools to distribute free sanitary products to all English Secondary schools.
-Not to mention the short film Period.
-End of Sentence winning an Oscar.
-Not only are we eliminating long held, often harmful taboos around the subject but we are also tackling the important issue of the vast amounts of waste created by sanitary products.
-According to the Campaign for Safe Cosmetics each of the 43 million women in the USA that use tampons will use 11 million in her lifetime.
+Not only are we eliminating long-held, often harmful taboos around the subject, but we are also tackling the important issue of the vast amounts of waste created by sanitary products.
+According to the Campaign for Safe Cosmetics, each of the 43 million women in the USA that use tampons will use 11 million in her lifetime.
 That adds up to a lot of tampons, applicators and packaging.

-Even more distrubing than this fact is that regular tampons contain traces of bleach (used to make your tampons white) pesticide residues from the production of non organic cotton and sometimes ‘fragrance’, although Lord know what this could even be.
+Even more disturbing than this fact is that regular tampons contain traces of bleach (used to make your tampons white) pesticide residues from the production of non-organic cotton and sometimes ‘fragrance’, although Lord knows what this could even be.
 Worrying right?
-You’re putting those things into your most sensitive of lady places.
-Your deserve the best.
+You’re putting those things into the most sensitive area of your body.
+You deserve the best.
 Luckily there are now some great options available to suit whichever way you choose to spend your period.
 Here are a few of our favourites.

 How To Have An Eco Conscious Period

-Ohne not only offers completely fuss free organic cotton tampons, but they also have a fab service that allows you to reorder your chosen product.
+Ohne not only offers completely fuss-free organic cotton tampons, but they also have a fab service that allows you to reorder your chosen product.
 This way, you’ll never get caught short.
-Ohne are also working with the School Club Zambia to help increase awareness, improve hygiene and support young girls through their education.
+We also love their ‘Cycle Care’ range which offers accessories and CBD oils to help you feel more balanced while on your period.
+Ohne is also working with the School Club Zambia to help increase awareness, improve hygiene and support young girls through their education.

-If you’re serious abouting reducing your period waste then a menstrual cup is a great way to go.
-Working like a tampon, they can be left in your body for up to 12 hours (depending on the make and model, please check this).
-Various cup sizes exist because did you know that our cervixs aren’t all in the same place?!
-It’s important to research your cup before you buy so you get the ideal depth and flexibility to suit you.
-And best of all if you take care of them, they last for years.
+If you want to take a big step towards reducing your period waste, then a menstrual cup is a great way to go.
+Working like a tampon, they can be left in your body for up to 12 hours (depending on the make and model, please check this first).
+Various cup sizes exist because did you know that our cervixes aren’t all in the same place?!
+Plus, if you gave birth vaginally, that could make a difference too.
+It’s important to research your cup before you buy, so you get the ideal depth and flexibility to suit you.
+And best of all if you take care of them, they last for years. &Sisters nüdie cup has an easy to hold Pebble ™ stem which makes removal super easy.
+Plus it’s made of recyclable medical grade silicone making it good for your vag and good for the planet!

 Thinx changed the landscape of sanitary products with their revolutionary period pants.
 Whilst the reviews are pretty good, the technology looks even better.
-However, like a menstrual cup, period pants get you up close and personal with your bodily functions, in all it’s bloody glory.
+However, like a menstrual cup, period pants get you up close and personal with your bodily functions, in all its bloody glory.
 It’s not for everyone.
-However, if you aren’t convinced by your pants within 60 days, they give you a refund so we think it’s worth a try.
+However, if you aren’t convinced by your pants within 60 days, they give you a refund, so we think it’s worth a try.
+Made from organic OEKO TEX certified cotton, you can be sure that no chemical nasties are touching your most sensitive bits.

 Disclaimer: The content of this article is for general advice only and should not be used as a substitute for professional healthcare or beauty advice.
 We make every effort to ensure we only recommend safe products however you should always do a patch test when trying new products.
 This post may contain affiliate links.